AndreRH/hangover/README.md

 I have decided to end my activities on Patreon and other platforms.
 It won't be the end of the project, my plan is to keep working on it, delivering new releases and updates.
-However, I will probably invest less time, except for the RISC-V port.
+However, I will invest less time, except for the RISC-V port.